 Finding cheap trains from Zurich to Rome on Omio is a great way to save money when you are traveling on a budget.
 To save even more money, you can opt to buy a ticket that does not allow refunds or exchanges, as these tickets are usually less expensive.
 Booking your tickets in advance and being flexible about your travel schedule can also help get you the best ticket price.

-Travel between Zurich, Switzerland and Rome, Italy by train is: Partially open.
+Travel between Zurich, Switzerland and Rome, Italy by train is: Unrestricted.

 Conditions of entry:

-The information above was last checked on 9/20/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Rome from Zurich before traveling.
+The information above was last checked on 11/17/22.
+Remember to review the latest COVID-19 travel safety regulations for your train from Zurich to Rome as this information can change.

 The government of Switzerland has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/13/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Zurich from Rome closer to your date of departure here here.
+Last checked on 11/6/22.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Zurich from Rome.

 Here are some other resources that might have the information you need